 One of the most common desserts in Spain is something many people may have never considered to be a sweet treat: fresh fruit.

-Be it slices of orange, a round medallion of fresh pineapple, a thick wedge of melon, or anything in between, many households and restaurants in Spain will offer seasonal fruit to finish off the meal.
+Be it slices of orange, medallions of fresh pineapple, a thick wedge of melon, or any number of other options, many households and restaurants in Spain will offer seasonal fruit to finish off the meal.
+(The first time I saw a plate of sliced watermelon in a Spanish restaurant, I was amazed!)

-The Mediterranean diet guidelines suggest eating at least five servings of fruit per day.
-Thanks to its dessert status, that's a simple goal to meet in Spain!
-Fruit is also common to have fruit with breakfast, as a morning snack, and as an afternoon snack.
+The Mediterranean diet guidelines suggest eating around three servings of fruit per day.
+Thanks to its dessert status, that's an easy goal to achieve in Spain!
+It's also common to have fruit with breakfast and as a morning or afternoon snack.

 7. Fresh Vegetables

-In Spanish cuisine, veggies are titans of flavor that dominate dishes at every time of the day.
-From toast with olive oil and tomato at breakfast to a colorful ensalada mixta at lunch to a plate of bright green padrón peppers as part of a tapas-style dinner, vegetables are ever-present in the Spanish diet.
+In Spanish cuisine, veggies are titans of flavor that dominate dishes at every time of day.
+From toast with olive oil and tomato at breakfast to a colorful ensalada mixta at lunch to a plate of bright green Padrón peppers as part of a tapas-style dinner, vegetables are ever-present.

-With their high levels of vitamins and antioxidants, vegetables are a prime ingredient in the Mediterranean diet in Spain.
-The beautiful climate throughout much of the country allows for many veggies to be grown locally, making it easy to get your six to seven recommended servings a day!
+With their high levels of vitamins and antioxidants, veggies are a prime ingredient in the Mediterranean diet in Spain.
+The climate throughout much of the country allows for many vegetables to be grown locally, making it easy to pack in several servings per day!

 8. Paella & Other Rice Dishes

-Spanish rice dishes may just be the perfect food per Mediterranean diet guidelines, which recommend eating at least one serving of each of those ingredients every day.
+This may just be the perfect food per Mediterranean diet guidelines, which recommend including each of those ingredients in your daily meals.

 In Spain, paella and other Spanish rice dishes are hugely popular lunch foods.
-Whether it's a big paella for a family lunch on Sunday or a plate of seasoned rice with chicken and vegetables for a mid-week work lunch, this nutrient-packed dish is a regular fixture on Spanish menus.
+Whether it's a traditional paella for a Sunday family meal or a plate of seasoned rice with chicken and vegetables for a mid-week lunch at the office, this nutrient-packed dish is a regular fixture on Spanish menus.

 Top Mediterranean Diet-Friendly Spanish Recipes